Habit reversal is a promising behavioral therapy to help reduce tics.

-- Notice the signs that a tic is starting.
+Notice the signs that a tic is starting.

-- Become more aware of the settings in which tics are most likely to occur.
+Become more aware of the settings in which tics are most likely to occur.

 Do things in place of a tic.
 For example, instead of doing an eye blink tic, your child may learn to gently close his or her eyelids and hold them closed for several seconds.

 health professional who has experience with Tourette's disorder and the

 will not be able to monitor his or her tics throughout the entire day.
 Help your child practice in public places, if needed.
 Your child needs praise and support to keep doing the training.
 It's important to praise your child when he or she uses the treatment techniques.
 This way, your child receives praise for doing something he or she can control (using treatment techniques) rather than not doing something he or she cannot control (ticing).
 Relaxation techniques may also help your child succeed with HRT.

 Many children and teens will notice a decrease in their

 tics within a couple of days.
 But the greatest change from using these habit

 reversal procedures occurs during the second and third month.
 Don't give up